 “The Asus Flip C436 represents a newer, faster, more expensive generation of Chromebooks.”

 - Solid battery life

 Chromebooks were once cheap laptops, and nothing more.

-Now, the next generation of Chromebooks has begun to arrive, and they have their sights set on mid-tier Windows laptops.
+Now, the next generation of Chromebooks has begun to arrive, and they have their sights set on the best laptops for mid-range shoppers.
 The $800 Asus Chromebook Flip C436 is the first of this new class, and it’s not messing around.

 Before you write off spending $800 on a Chromebook, consider what it gets you.
 A Core i3-1011U CPU, 8GB of RAM, a 128GB PCIe solid-state drive (SSD), and a 1080p screen.
 That’s as healthy a spec list as you’ll find on a Chromebook.
 Does that make Flip C436 the best Chromebook you can buy?

 Design and build quality